Paul Goldschmidt Preview, Player Props: Cardinals vs. Padres

 Padres Pitching Rankings

-- The nine strikeouts per nine innings put together by the Padres pitching staff ranks 11th in the league.
+- The Padres have the fifth-ranked team ERA among all league pitching staffs (3.89).

-- The Padres have the sixth-ranked team ERA across all MLB pitching staffs (3.91).
+- The Padres give up the eighth-fewest home runs in baseball (144 total, 1.1 per game).

-- Padres pitchers combine to surrender the eighth-fewest home runs in baseball (143 total, 1.1 per game).
+- In his most recent time out on Wednesday, the right-hander threw six scoreless innings against the Miami Marlins while surrendering three hits.

-- In his last time out on Wednesday, the lefty threw six innings against the Miami Marlins, allowing three earned runs while surrendering six hits.
+- In 20 games this season, the 33-year-old has a 3.70 ERA and 8.8 strikeouts per nine innings, while allowing a batting average of .257 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.